Convoy ON 92: Action

 At 2253 the U-boats around the convoy attacked again, U-94 hitting Batna.
 She was counter-attacked by Bittersweet, but escaped.
-Both ships with both firing star-shell, which brought Gleaves and Spencer back to the convoy.
+Both ships fired star shell, which brought Gleaves and Spencer back to the convoy.
 At 0310 on 13 May U-94 had a final success, hitting Tolken, but was driven off by defensive gunfire from the merchant.
 At this point foul weather closed in and the pack lost contact.

 No further attacks developed and on 13 May Bury, with 178 survivors on board, was detached to St Johns, escorted by Arvida.

-The convoy was joined by the Western Local escort on 17 may and made port at Halifax on 21 May.
+The convoy was joined by units of Western Local Escort Force on 17 May and made port at Halifax on 21 May.